Patient Charting Templates for Nutritionists

 3. Use the pre-fill feature in Healthie’s form-builder

 Minimize the time you spend charting by adding in “smart fields” within your customized Healthie nutrition charting templates.
 As you chart, smart fields will automatically pre-fill with existing information from your client’s chart.
 With an improved workflow experience, you can complete your nutrition charting during your client’s session, and eliminate the need to chart afterwards or at the end of your workday.
+To try out all of Healthie’s core features for $0, click here.

 4. Document during a client session